 Demi rests in the North Loop, one of the coolest neighborhoods in all of the Twin Cities.
 The restaurant is a fine reflection of just how evolved the food culture is in Minneapolis.
 It’s intimate, ever-changing, and completely contemporary.
 Even the most confident home chefs walk away from a sitting here understanding the power of a real culinary mind.
 Demi will leave your soul nourished and your gears spinning as you try to replicate at home (and likely fail) what you enjoyed there.

 This Italian restaurant from chef Marc Vetri calls itself a test kitchen.
 There’s seating for 32 and the menu pulls from classic Italian dishes as well as influences from all over the planet.
-It’s home to some of the best pasta out there along with some inventive dessert, like molten pistachio cake with strawberry-black pepper gelato.
+It’s home to some of the best pasta out there along with some inventive desserts, like molten pistachio cake with strawberry-black pepper gelato.
 There are many, many reasons to visit Philadelphia but this elegant restaurant otherwise known as Vetri Cucina may just top the list.

 San Antonio, Texas

-Good tacos practically grow on trees in towns like San Antonio.
-Which makes a place like Carnitas Lonja all the more special, a standout even among incredible nearby options.
-The Southside eatery starts with out-of-this-world tortillas, the base for exceptional dishes like ceviche, chorizo and fresh fish, and, of course, carnitas.
+Good tacos practically grow on trees in towns like San Antonio, which makes a place like Carnitas Lonja all the more special — a standout even among incredible nearby options.
+The Southside eatery starts with out-of-this-world tortillas, the base for exceptional dishes like ceviche, chorizo, and fresh fish, and of course, carnitas.
 Whether you live nearby or are visiting for the weekend, good luck not eating all three meals a day here.